OntoUML/ontouml-models-lib/README.md

 ## Author

-The LangString library is developed and maintained by:
+The ontouml-models-lib library is developed and maintained by:

 - Pedro Paulo Favato Barcelos [[GitHub](https://github.com/pedropaulofb)] [[LinkedIn](https://www.linkedin.com/in/pedro-paulo-favato-barcelos/)]

 Feel free to reach out using the provided links.
-For inquiries, contributions, or to report any issues, you can [open a new issue](https://github.com/pedropaulofb/langstring/issues/new) on this repository.
+For inquiries, contributions, or to report any issues, you can [open a new issue](https://github.com/OntoUML/ontouml-models-lib/issues/new) on this repository.